 Interest on acquired derivative financial instruments relates to interest received on derivatives acquired from Partipating Institutions that were associated with the loans acquired.
+The negative movement in Q4 has arisen due to the reclassification of a cash receipt from interest to fair value gains (note 7).

-Fee income on overdrafts relates to fee income paid by AIB to NAMA on funds received on debtor overdraft accounts.
+Fee income on overdrafts relates to fee income earned by NAMA on cash receipts on debtor overdraft accounts.